sbal06/Fashion-MNIST/README.md

 6. **Install the project Dependencies located below.**

 Remember to replace the "name" with your preferred name for the virtual environment.
-Learn more about virtual environments [here](https://www.dataquest.io/blog/a-complete-guide-to-python-virtual-environments/).
+Learn more about virtual environments in this article [here](https://www.dataquest.io/blog/a-complete-guide-to-python-virtual-environments/).

 ## Dependencies
 ### Python distribution